LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->charName(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect.
+   Takes a parameter that specifies the position of the character to inspect.
 It returns the Unicode name for the specified character.

 .. member:: string->charType(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect.
+   Takes a parameter that specifies the position of the character to inspect.
 It returns the Unicode type for the specified character.

 .. member:: string->digit(p0::integer, base::integer)

-   This method takes a parameter that specifies the position of the character to inspect and a parameter that specifies the base or radix.
+   Takes a parameter that specifies the position of the character to inspect and a parameter that specifies the base or radix.
 If the specified character is a digit for the specified radix, then it returns the integer value for that digit.
 (Remember that when integers are converted to strings, they default to displaying in base 10.)
-The radix or base can be any from 2 to 36.
+The radix or base can be any from ``2`` to ``36``.

 .. member:: string->sub(pos::integer)
 .. member:: string->substring(start::integer)
 .. member:: string->sub(p0::integer, p1::integer)
-.. member:: string->substring(start::integer, end::integer),
+.. member:: string->substring(start::integer, end::integer)

-   This method returns a portion of the string.
+   Returns a portion of the string.
 The starting point is specified by the first parameter and the number of characters to return is specified by the second.
    If the second parameter is not specified, then all characters from the specified starting position to the end of the string are returned.

 .. member:: string->integer()
 .. member:: string->integer(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character if no position is specified.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character if no position is specified.
 It returns the Unicode integer value of that character.

 .. member:: string->charDigitValue(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect.
+   Takes a parameter that specifies the position of the character to inspect.
 If the specified character is a digit, then it will return an integer of the value of the digit.
 Otherwise it returns "-1".

 .. member:: string->getNumericValue(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect.
+   Takes a parameter that specifies the position of the character to inspect.
 If the specified character is a digit, then it will return a decimal of the value of the digit.
 Otherwise it returns the decimal "-123456789.0".

 .. member:: string->isAlnum()
 .. member:: string->isAlnum(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is alphanumeric the method will return "true" otherwise it will return "false".

 .. member:: string->isAlpha()
 .. member:: string->isAlpha(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is alphabetic the method will return "true" otherwise it will return "false".

 .. member:: string->isUAlphabetic()
 .. member:: string->isUAlphabetic(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character has the Unicode alphabetic property then the method will return "true" otherwise it will return "false".

 .. member:: string->isBase()
 .. member:: string->isBase(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is a base Unicode character the method will return "true" otherwise it will return "false".

 .. member:: string->isBlank()
 .. member:: string->isBlank(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is a space or tab the method will return "true" otherwise it will return "false".

 .. member:: string->isCntrl()
 .. member:: string->isCntrl(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is a control character then the method will return "true" otherwise it will return "false".

 .. member:: string->isDigit()
 .. member:: string->isDigit(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is a base 10 digit then the method will return "true" otherwise it will return "false".

 .. member:: string->isXDigit()
 .. member:: string->isXDigit(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is a hexadecimal digit then the method will return "true" otherwise it will return "false".

 .. member:: string->isGraph()
 .. member:: string->isGraph(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is printable and not whitespace then the method will return "true" otherwise it will return "false".

 .. member:: string->isLower()
 .. member:: string->isLower(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is lowercase the method will return "true" otherwise it will return "false".

 .. member:: string->isULowercase()
 .. member:: string->isULowercase(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character has the Unicode lowercase property then the method will return "true" otherwise it will return "false".

 .. member:: string->isPrint()
 .. member:: string->isPrint(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is printable the method will return "true" otherwise it will return "false".

 .. member:: string->isPunct()
 .. member:: string->isPunct(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is punctuation the method will return "true" otherwise it will return "false".

 .. member:: string->isSpace()
 .. member:: string->isSpace(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is whitespace the method will return "true" otherwise it will return "false".

 .. member:: string->isTitle()
 .. member:: string->isTitle(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is in the Unicode category "Letter, Titlecase" then the method will return "true" otherwise it will return "false".

 .. member:: string->isUpper()
 .. member:: string->isUpper(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is uppercase the method will return "true" otherwise it will return "false".

 .. member:: string->isUUppercase()
 .. member:: string->isUUppercase(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character has the Unicode uppercase property then the method will return "true" otherwise it will return "false".

 .. member:: string->isWhitespace()
 .. member:: string->isWhitespace(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character is whitespace the method will return "true" otherwise it will return "false".

 .. member:: string->isUWhitespace()
 .. member:: string->isUWhitespace(p0::integer)

-   This method takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
+   Takes a parameter that specifies the position of the character to inspect, defaulting to the first character.
 If the specified character has the Unicode whitespace property then the method will return "true" otherwise it will return "false".

 .. member:: string->find(find::string, offset::integer, length::integer)
 .. member:: string->find(find::string, offset::integer, -case::boolean= ?)
 .. member:: string->find(find::string, offset::integer, length::integer, patOffset::integer, patLength::integer, case::boolean)
 .. member:: string->find(find::string, -offset::integer= ?, -length::integer= ?, -patOffset::integer= ?, -patLength::integer= ?, -case::boolean= ?)

-   This method searches the value of the string object for the specified string pattern, returning the position of where the pattern first begins in the string object value or zero if the pattern can not be found.
+   Searches the value of the string object for the specified string pattern, returning the position of where the pattern first begins in the string object value or zero if the pattern can not be found.

    An optional ``-case`` parameter can be used to specify case-sensitive pattern matching.
 The ``-offset`` and ``-length`` parameters can be used to specify a